 - Include an overview of the marine debris problem; campaign goals, audiences, activities, challenges, and accomplishments; and a call-to-action

 - Credit all sources used to create the video in the end credits

 - Additional supporting materials for the Final Project Report must be submitted as one of the following file types: Word, PDF, JPG, or PNG.

 - Judging begins immediately after the Competition closes.
 Decisions of the judges are final.

-- Submissions will be evaluated based on the quality and thoughtfulness of the Final Project Report, how well the campaign addressed the Competition’s goals, and how effectively students integrated the creative arts into their campaigns.
-The required supporting video will not be evaluated by its technical quality; rather, judges will consider its artistic voice and students’ passion in advocating for behavior change to address the marine debris problem.
+- Submissions will be evaluated based on how well the project aligns with the Competition goals; demonstrates issue knowledge; uses educational and engaging creative media; is thoughtful in its approach; and results in measurable impacts.
+The quality and clarity of the Final Project Report and supporting video will also be considered (the video will not be evaluated by its technical quality; rather, judges will consider its artistic voice and students’ passion in advocating for behavior change to address the marine debris problem).

 - Gold, Silver, Bronze, and Honorable Mention winners will be selected.
-Students are free to use their awards however they choose, but they are encouraged to use their awards for continued study or development of their advocacy campaigns.
+Students are free to use their awards however they choose, but they are encouraged to use them for continued study or development of their advocacy campaigns.

 - Bow Seat Ocean Awareness Programs reserves the right to use students’ work for marketing and promotional purposes in any and all media.

 - Bow Seat Ocean Awareness Programs promises to administer this Competition fairly, ethically, and with integrity.